DISIC/politique-de-contribution-open-source/pratique.en.md

 Work is underway on the ability to provide an automatic inventory both from the point of view of organizations' repositories than services' inventory

-> To reference the organization account as a government account in Github:
+> To reference the organization account as a government account in GitHub:
 >
 > * Register if you have not done so already in the community [https://github.com/government/welcome](https://github.com/government/welcome)
 > * Reference your organization account by adding it on the page: [https://github.com/github/government.github.com/blob/gh-pages/_data/governments.yml](https:// github.com/github/government.github.com/blob/gh-pages/_data/governments.yml) as per [https://government.github.com/community/](https://government.github .com / community /)